 Managing payroll comes down to one thing – make sure your employees are paid on time in full compliance with local laws.

 Getting there, of course, is far from simple.
 It takes significant staff time to ensure that payroll is delivered with proper accounting and minimal errors.
-And then it takes more staff for the auxiliary aspects of payroll management, like responding to inquiries and overseeing changes.
+And then it takes more staff for the auxiliary aspects of international payroll management, like responding to inquiries and overseeing changes.

 With so many moving parts, a payroll department is often rife with inefficiencies that have a significant impact on a company’s bottom line.

 To improve efficiency, we believe that creating a series of key performance indicators (KPIs) to measure the essential aspects of the payroll workflow provides the essential information you need to improve payroll performance.